To enjoy the videos on our site please download the latest flash plugin.

 Are dental problems the same in pets and people?

-No. In man, the most common problem is tooth decay, which, due to the loss of calcium from the enamel, results in painful, infected caries (also called cavities).
+No. In humans, the most common problem is tooth decay, which, due to the loss of calcium from the enamel, results in painful, infected cavities.
 In the dog, tooth decay represents less than 5% of all dental problems.
 The most common dental problems seen in dogs are caused by periodontal disease.

 What is periodontal disease?